facebookincubator/velox/velox/docs/develop/connectors.rst

    * - Interface Name
      - Description
    * - ConnectorSplit
-     - Basic unit that describes a chunk of data for processing.
+     - A chunk of data to process.
+For example, a single file.
    * - DataSource
      - Provides methods to consume and process a split.
 A DataSource can optionally consume a dynamic filter during execution to prune some rows from the output vector.